-Ibn Tulun Mosque is a rare example where Europeans openly admitted its influence on the development of architecture beyond Islamic boundaries as it was the first recorded instance of the systematic adoption of piers to carry the arcades and the roof as an alternative to columns.
+Ibn Tulun Mosque is a rare example where Europeans openly admitted its profound influence on the development of architecture beyond Islamic boundaries as it was the first recorded example of the systematic adoption of piers to carry the arcades and the roof as an alternative to columns.
 The mosque was also the first building where the pointed arch was used constructively and systematically.
-Elements as the pointed arch, the wall battlements and the piers became essential ingredients of Gothic architecture.
-If you are already in Cairo and want to take an exploring tour include visiting Ibn Tulun mosque, then you have to check our Cairo tours that are provided to you best Egypt tours.
+Elements as the pointed arch, the wall battlements, and the piers became essential ingredients of Gothic architecture.

 The mosque of Ibn Tulun is considered to be one of the most famous Cairo tourist attractions, that can’t be missed during your Egypt vacation.
 If you want to take an exploring tour that includes visiting Ibn Tulun mosque, then you have to check our Egypt private tours where you will find the best tailor-made tour to all the Egyptian attractions in Cairo, Alexandria, Luxor, and Aswan.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.

 This review is a late, but I had to provide some feedback.
 My brother and I went on vacation in October 2022 and booked with Egypt Tours Portal.
 With on-line sc...Read More

 My fiancé and I booked a private 5 day tour of Egypt with ETP starting in Cairo followed by Aswan, Abu Simbel and Luxor.
 We just got home and continue to talk ...Read More

 This was the trip of a lifetime that I was able to have with my eldest son - an absolutely amazing experience.
 To be able to actually see the places and artifac...Read More